pyrohost/alerion/README.md

 A complete rewrite of pterodactyl wings.

+> [!CAUTION]
+> Here be dragons.
+This project is still a huge work in progress and is not ready for production use.
+If you're looking for a stable and reliable solution, please use the official pterodactyl wings for the time being.

 ## Roadmap

-This project is still a work in progress.
-Here are some of the key features and improvements we're planning to implement:

 - [ ] Understand and implement how the wings server authenticates with the panel.
 - [ ] Implement all the API endpoints.